Sweet Spot Contact (Slow-Pitch)

 How it shows up on video

-Sweet-spot contact cannot be seen directly, but consistent, repeatable exit trajectories and carry distance across swings with similar bat speed is a strong indirect sign of consistent barrel contact.
+Sweet-spot contact cannot be seen directly.
+But consistent, repeatable exit trajectories and carry distance across swings with similar bat speed is a strong indirect sign of consistent barrel contact.

 Common mistakes